hankfanchiu/rails-lite/README.md

 ### Model Base

 The Model Base serves as the base class for user-generated models.
-It is a lightweight version of the ActiveRecord::Base class in Ruby on Rails, used for object-relational mapping (ORM) between Ruby and SQL.
+It is a lightweight version of the ActiveRecord::Base class in Ruby on Rails, used for ORM between Ruby and SQL.

 Included methods are the standard queries: